 In exchange for taking the chance, the lender will charge you a higher rate than you could get on a primary mortgage.
 It’s definitely something to consider if you’re looking at a second mortgage or HELOC.

 On the other hand, you can choose to utilize the equity in your home to combine your first and second mortgages into one primary mortgage, which could help you get a better rate.
-If this is something you’re interested in, you can check out your options online through Rocket Mortgage by Quicken Loans or go ahead and give one of our Home Loan Experts a call at (800) 785-4788.
+If this is something you’re interested in, you can check out your options online through Rocket Mortgage or go ahead and give one of our Home Loan Experts a call at (800) 785-4788.